dustynesemail-spec/Journalgame/README.md

 # The Lost Helicopter Journal

-Cooperative island adventure — digital prototype v0.1.1.
+Cooperative island adventure — digital prototype v0.1.2.

 ## Play

-Once GitHub Pages is enabled, open https://dustynesemail-spec.github.io/Journalgame/ in Safari or another modern browser.
-No HTML download or installation is needed.
+[Play the game](https://dustynesemail-spec.github.io/Journalgame/) in Safari or another modern browser.
+No download or installation is needed.

-- Take turns controlling Explorer, Scavenger, Builder and Medic on one device.
+- Pass the device when the large player announcement appears.
+The next player taps START TURN when ready.
 - Each turn gives three actions.
+Action pop-ups explain what to do and the cost before you continue.
+Going back spends nothing.
-Tap MOVE, then a connected region.
+- Tap MOVE, read the guide, then choose a region marked MOVE.
+A reminder stays above the map while choosing.
 - Explore, gather supplies, craft equipment, help teammates and check the Journal.
-- Find all three Teleporter parts, build at the Centre, and get everyone there for the final escape.
+- Find all three Teleporter parts, build at the Centre, and bring everyone there for the final escape.
+- END TURN asks for confirmation and warns when actions remain.
-- Refreshing the page starts a new game; this version does not persist progress.
+- Refreshing starts a new game; progress is not saved between sessions.

-## Files and hosting
+## Hosting

-`index.html` is the original `lost_helicopter_v011.html`, renamed without changing its contents.
-All styles and game logic are included in this single file; no dependencies or build command are needed.
+`index.html` includes all game styles and logic.
+No dependencies or build command are needed.
+GitHub Pages publishes the `main` branch from `/ (root)` over HTTPS.

-For GitHub Pages, use Settings → Pages → Deploy from a branch → main → / (root).
-Hosting availability depends on repository visibility and the GitHub plan.

-This is the existing v0.1.1 prototype, with its current behavior preserved.
+## v0.1.2

+Adds action instructions, explicit player handoffs (including the first turn), a highlighted active-player label and pawn, and persistent movement guidance.
+Pop-ups support keyboard focus and prevent actions behind them.
+Exploration cards must be resolved before continuing.
+Turn selection skips a player knocked out during the island phase.

+Based on the original `lost_helicopter_v011.html` prototype.
+Existing action costs, recipes, abilities and win conditions are retained.